MtnBiker/historical-streets-la/README.md

 - Now that it's deployed, a few problems have to be fixed:

-- Maptiles can't be served from my domain.
-Error message: Failed to load resource: net::ERR_SSL_PROTOCOL_ERROR.
-Cross-site issue?

 - Confirm that the geographic information storage of the segments is a good choice.
 It's currently a LINESTRING array stored as a string.

+- Button text formatting

-- Then decide if I can work on localhost and sync changes to Heroku or everything needs to be on Heroku.
+- Can localhost and Heroku databases be synced?
+Nice if I could work on localhost.

-- Formatting issues.
-Started with Bootstrap v4 alpha.
-Downgraded to v3.
-Both have issues.
-I don't want to solve the problems if soon to be released v4 beta will solve.

-- Acknowledgements page TBD.
+- Acknowledgements page TBD, linked to [acknowledgements at Croatian Run Restaurants in Los Angeles 1880&ndash;1930](https://secure-shore-68966.herokuapp.com) and notes on home page cover the basics

 ### Bigger plans
 - An overview map showing all the changed streets.

 - A slider to view those segments over time

+- Search.
+Could then add pagination

 - More historical maps.
 Particularly Sanborn